cisco-dcloud-demo/campus-automation-demo/dcloud.md

     rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.
     ```
+- Run `terraform workspace new dcloud` to set the workspace name:
+    ```
+    terraform workspace new dcloud
+    ```
-- run `terraform plan`.
+- Run `terraform plan`.
 You should see the two changes that the modules will make:
     ```
     terraform plan
     ```